TanStack/store/docs/reference/Store.md

   - `updater: TUpdater`: a function to update the store's state.
   - `opts?`: An options object containing the update priority.
 Priority can be either `high` or `low`.

-- `batch`: Accepts a callback function and executes a batch of operations and triggers a flush when the batch is complete
+- `batch`: Allows you to call `setState` multiple times in the callback while only notifying `listener`s of changes once per batched execution.

   ```tsx
   batch = (cb: () => void)